-Founded in 1966, our clinical program offers four in-house clinics and 24 field placements.
+Founded in 1966, our clinical program offers three in-house clinics and over 25 field placements.
 Under the supervision of faculty and experienced attorneys, third-year students practice law in a variety of settings, from criminal defense and prosecutors’ offices to environmental nonprofits and government agencies.
 They prosecute civil rights claims; handle complex transactions; serve as law clerks to members of the judiciary, legislature and corporate counsel; analyze and advocate policy; and intervene as third-party neutrals—making real differences in real people’s lives.

 Today, just as when we were founded, we believe that all law students must be trained to practice law before they graduate and to recognize the importance of public service and access to justice.
 Clinical training remains at the heart of our educational philosophy.